 The State 30 Program operates on the federal fiscal year.
 A non-refundable fee of $3,571 is required for each application.
 Recommendations for waivers in the State 30 Program are issued by the Director of Health to the U.S. Department of State (DOS).
 If DOS finds the state request to be in the public interest, it recommends the waiver to U.S. Citizenship and Immigration Services (USCIS), the waiver-granting authority.

 The State 30 Program has a strong preference for primary care physicians and psychiatrists who will practice in HPSAs.
-Applications for other specialties will not be accepted in the second application cycle for the 2019 program year.
+Applications for other specialties are accepted with adequate documentation of community need.
 Physicians seeking J-1 waivers may not apply directly to ODH; applications are accepted only from sponsoring health care organizations.
 Sponsoring health care organizations as well as J-1 physicians must accept Medicaid, Medicare and uninsured patients, and must provide services on a sliding fee scale based on 200 percent of the current federal poverty level.

 The Ohio J-1 Visa Waiver Program maintains a preference for primary care physicians who will practice outpatient care in safety net sites located in Health Professional Shortage Areas (HPSAs) and physicians who will assist in meeting the state’s behavioral health workforce needs.
 Applications will be prioritized in the order listed below and considered in the highest applicable category.